 You might be asking “What does this have to do with a website?”

 Well, let’s think about a classic example of entropy at work: a cup of hot tea in a room.
 The heat from the tea will be transferred to the room until the room and the tea reaches equal temperatures.
 This state of equal temperatures is the state of equilibrium for the tea and the room.
-When a system reaches the state of equilibrium, energy transfer between its parts become impossible (until forced externally).
+When a system reaches the state of equilibrium, energy transfer between its parts becomes impossible (until forced externally).

 Now the website analogy comes in.